darkmatter2222/COD-MW-2019-DNN/README.md

 # COD-MW-2019-DNN
 Deep Neural Networks for Call Of Duty Modern Warfare 2019
-Contained are the scripts and validation data as well as the .h5 files for various Call of Duty Modern Warfare Neural Networks
+Contained are the scripts, training data, validation data as well as the .h5 model files for various Call of Duty Modern Warfare Neural Networks
-Only limited validation will be provided in this repo.
-The base training dataset is > 2GB.
+Train Dataset > 5GB
+Validation Dataset > 200 MB

 # Enemy Detector
 ### Intent